Israeli soldier who killed wounded Palestinian attacker loses appeal

 Lt Gen Gadi Eisenkot, the chief of staff of the Israel Defense Forces, said the verdict was "loud and clear" but that he would consider a pardon carefully if a request for one were made.

-Azaria - a sergeant and military medic - had appealed against the verdict, while the prosecution was demanding an increased sentence.
+Azaria - a military medic, who was also demoted from sergeant to private as part of his sentence - had appealed against the verdict, while the prosecution was demanding an increased sentence.

 As well as rejecting his appeal, the court decided Azaria's 18-month sentence should stand, saying that his version of events had been unreliable.

 His "original reason" for killing Sharif was revenge, the Times of Israel reported, quoting the judges.

 Azaria had said he acted out of fear that Sharif might have been wearing an explosive vest.